Badge photo

 Here are some good resources to help you learn the Python basics without killing your motivation:

-The sooner you can get to work on projects, the faster you will learn.
+The sooner you can start working on projects, the faster you will learn.
 You can always refer back to the syntax later if necessary.

 Once you’ve learned the basic Python syntax, start doing projects.
 Applying your knowledge right away will help you remember everything you’ve learned.

-It’s better to begin with structured projects until you feel comfortable enough to make projects on your own.
-Here at Dataquest, we’ve strategically included structured projects in virtually all of our Python courses.
-That way, you can immediately apply what you’ve learned.
+It’s better to begin with structured projects until you feel comfortable enough to create your own.

-Here are some examples of actual Dataquest projects.
+Here are some examples of Dataquest structured (guided) projects.
 Which one ignites your curiosity?

 Remember, there is no right place to start when it comes to structured projects.
 Let your motivations and goals guide you.